How to process RAW from 4k Micro Studio Camera?

 - Export to jpg/tiff image series or to video

-To accomplish that task, user needs software to extract and unpack 12-bit SDI RAW images from MOV and he also needs DCP profile and White Point, which one can get from captured image of Color Checker (6x4) and DCamProf software.
-Such a processing is also possible for multicamera system, user just need to calibrate each camera separately.
+To accomplish that task, user needs software to extract and unpack 12-bit SDI RAW images from MOV and user also needs DCP profile and White Point, which you can get from captured image of Color Checker (6x4) and DCamProf software.
+Such a processing is also possible for multicamera system, you just need to calibrate each camera separately.
+Fast CinemaDNG Processor software will do the rest.